 Women have proven to be just as meticulous and discriminating in their pony collections as men with their Star Wars sets and die cast compilations and have traversed the globe to find others who share their passion.
 Today, My Little Pony delights the children of those little girls of the 80s and welcomes in “Bronies” to the stable; male fans who also love the magic of those colourful little horses.
-And it all started right here in the USA.
+And it all started right here in the USA with a not-so-little pony called My Pretty Pony from Hasbro’s preschool Romper Room toy line.